Back to SwitchBot Guides

 Verify Correct Rod Adapter

 The SwitchBot Curtain comes with multiple rod adapters for different rod types including U-Rail, I-Rail, and standard round rods.
 Verify you are using the correct adapter for your specific curtain rod.
 The wheels must make firm contact with the rod surface for proper traction.
 If the rod is a non-standard diameter, the wheels may not grip properly.
-For round rods, ensure the clamp is tight enough that the robot does not slip but not so tight that it cannot roll freely.
+For round rods, make sure the clamp is tight enough that the robot does not slip but not so tight that it cannot roll freely.

 3